Ansuman942/SysMaint-Project/README.md

-# SysMaint-Project
-A quick menu script for running backups, updates, and log checks.
 Bash Scripting Suite for System Maintenance
 This is a simple suite of Bash scripts I put together for a project.
 The goal is to automate a few common system maintenance tasks from one central menu.
 It's not super fancy, but it gets the job done.